> Sandy Denny > Songs > The Quiet Land of Érin

 The Quiet Land of Érin is a translation of an old Gaelic exile song, Árd Tí Cuain, by Joan O’Hara.
 Her sister Mary O’Hara recorded it in 1956 for her Decca album Songs of Érin.
 In the same year, it became the theme song for her BBC TV series Starlight.
 A recording of a BBC Radio Concert session from the early 1970s was included in 1987 on the BBC anthology Through Bushes and Briar.
 This video shows a live performance from 1983:

 Maggie Boyle recorded The Quiet Land of Erin in 1987 for her solo album Reaching Out and sang it in 1992 in the opening song of the movie Patriot Games.
-Grace Notes (with Maggie Boyle) sang in 1998 on their Fellside album Red Wine & Promises.
-Maggie commented in their liner notes:
+Maggie sang it in 1998 with Grace Notes on their Fellside album Red Wine & Promises, where she noted:

 The lament of an Irish immigrant in Scotland (circa 1900, I think) who yearns to return home.
 I’ve been singing this song since I was 15 and recording it became a bit of a habit.
 Still love it!

 The Quiet Land of Erin was also recorded by the Furey Brothers and, as an instrumental, by Alan Stivell.

 Maggie Boyle sings The Quiet Land of Erin

 Oh ’tis I would be in Árd Tí Cuain

 Where the mountains stands away